rajashtani/InsightForge/apis/api_design_principles.md

 ### 2.5 Stateless Design

-**Definition**: Stateless design requires each API request to include all necessary data, independent of server-side state, using mechanisms like tokens for authentication.
+Stateless design requires each API request to include all necessary data, independent of server-side state, using mechanisms like tokens for authentication.

 **Detailed Explanation**: Statelessness eliminates server memory of prior requests, enabling any server to handle any request.
 This is achieved in REST with tokens (e.g., JWT), in gRPC with metadata, in GraphQL with stateless queries/mutations (subscriptions may use WebSockets), and in Kafka with stateless producers/consumers.
 Statelessness supports scalability and resilience in distributed systems.